 An extraordinary time in Oregon history occurred in central Oregon when a religious sect from India set up an experiment on an abused cattle ranch outside Madras.
 In the 1980s, the Indian guru Bhagwan Shree Rajneesh presided over a sect that professed self-sufficiency and love that morphed into a tightly-controlled organization that engaged in assassination attempts and plots, orchestrated the largest illegal wiretapping operation in U.S. history, and poisoned hundreds of innocent diners as a way to suppress voter turnout.
 Why did they come to Oregon and how did they descend into criminal conduct?
 Local, state and federal officials all were put under enormous pressure to confront the group, and they responded with varying measures of success.
 What are the lessons even today from those long-ago events?
 Two-time Pulitzer finalist Les Zaitz is an Oregon native.
 He started his professional journalism career right out of high school, hired in 1973 as a general assignment reporter for the Salem Statesman Journal.
 He continued writing as a staff reporter and correspondent while attending the University of Oregon, working for the Springfield News, the Oregon Journal, UPI, and the New York Times.
 From 1976-1987, he was a reporter for The Oregonian, handling various beats before taking an assignment in 1982 to the investigative team where he co-wrote a 20-part series about the Rajneeshees that was published in the Oregonian.
 More recently, he was included in the Netflix series Wild Wild Country, which looks at some of the history behind Rajneeshpuram in Oregon.
 Les is the editor and publisher of the weekly Malheur Enterprise newspaper, an award-winning newspaper based in Vale, Oregon.
 In 2018, he and a partner founded the Salem Reporter, a digital news service based in Oregon’s capital.
 He is the CEO and editor.
 Soon after its launch, Salem Reporter formed a collaboration with two other Oregon news organizations to create the Oregon Capital Bureau, focusing on state government reports.
 Les leads the team of three reporters as its editor.
 Les has won state, regional and national journalism awards for 40 years.
 In 2007, he was part of a team that won the prestigious George Polk Award.
 He is a five-time solo winner of Oregon’s Bruce Baer Award, the state’s top award for investigative reporting.
 The Oregon Newspaper Publishers Association in 2016 awarded him its highest honor for career achievement – an award not given since 2010.
 Les lives on a remote ranch in Grant County, where he and his wife, Scotta Callister, run a small horse/cow operation.

-POSTPONED to 2020-21: Salmon People: A Confluence Story Gathering of Native Voices
+March 2020: Salmon People: A Confluence Story Gathering of Native Voices - Postponed

 First-person storytelling has a unique power to deepen our understanding of the histories, cultures, and environment that surrounds us.
 Confluence Story Gatherings are welcoming forums that feature the stories of Native elders, leaders and thinkers, told in their own voices, as a way to explore the interconnectedness of the people and places of the Columbia River system.
 These events feature video selections of first-person narratives and mini-documentaries, followed by discussions led by a panel of Native representatives.
 At this Story Gathering, speakers will share personal stories on Native fishing, resource management, and the Columbia River Indigenous cultures that have equally evolved from these practices and also continue to sustain them.
 Themes will include principles and practice, climate change and restoration.
 Carol Craig is an enrolled Yakama tribal member, Carol has 30 years of outreach experience related to tribal treaty rights, salmon recovery, tradition and culture.
 She has been nominated twice for the Ecotrust Indigenous Leadership award.
 Currently, Carol is a reporter/photographer for the Yakama Nation Review and has received a number of journalism awards for her work.
 Wilbur Slockish is a hereditary Klickitat Chief, a member of the Confederated Tribes and Bands of the Yakama Nation.
 He serves as a commissioner on the Columbia River Inter-Tribal Fish Commission.
 Wilbur was one of several men who were arrested along with David Sohappy for “illegally” fishing and selling their fish in a case known as “Salmon Scam”.
 He concentrates his efforts on water quality and health issues related to the Hanford Nuclear Power Plant.
 Buck Jones is an enrolled Cayuse member of the Confederated Tribes of the Umatilla Indian Reservation (CTUIR).
 He was raised practicing sovereign rights including hunting, fishing, and gathering First Foods.
 Buck works for the Columbia River Inter-Tribal Fish Commission (CRITFC) as a Field Marketing Specialist in the Salmon Marketing Program.
 This position allows Buck to work on markets, provide training for approximately 600 Tribal Fishermen, and be involved in national and regional Tribal Food Sovereignty Groups.